You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 All ELATE awards are presented at the NCTE Convention each year.
 Please follow the links below for detailed information on each award, criteria, and submission deadlines.

-This grant for first-time NCTE Annual Conference presenters offers up to two $500 awards who are members of groups historically underrepresented in NCTE and ELATE.
-Eligible NCTE members must submit an application for the 2020 grants by May 20, 2020.
+This grant for first-time NCTE Annual Convention presenters offers up to two $500 awards who are members of groups historically underrepresented in NCTE and ELATE.
+Eligible NCTE members must submit an application for the 2021 grants by September 15, 2021.

 The James N. Britton Award for Inquiry within the English Language Arts encourages English Language Arts teacher development by promoting classroom-based research in which teachers at any level (preschool through university) raise questions about teaching and learning in their own teaching/learning settings.
 Nominations can be made by the author of the study or by any English Language Arts educator.
 The Britton Award is presented in odd-numbered years; the next award will be made in 2021.